OUR STUDIO: Place and Practice

 Shane Kent

-Shane Kent trained as a potter in Japan and Australia before completing a Bachelor of Fine Art (Ceramics), post-graduate studies in sculpture and education, and a Masters in Drawing.
+Shane Kent trained as a potter in Japan and Australia before completing a Bachelor of Fine Art (Ceramics), Post-Graduate studies in sculpture and education, and a Masters in Drawing.
 He taught the Diploma of Art (Ceramics) at Box Hill TAFE from 1989-2011.
-He has been exhibiting in Melbourne since 1985, most recently at Australian Galleries.
-Since 2011 he has undertaken major ceramic commissions through design studio Projects of Imagination for custom tableware, lighting, bespoke tiles and artwork.
+He has exhibited in Melbourne since 1985, including the shows Given Time and Last Winter at Australian Galleries and Matter Form Figure Ground, curated by painter Kevin Lincoln, at SoCA.
+He has undertaken major ceramic commissions through design studio Projects of Imagination for custom tableware, lighting, bespoke tiles and artwork.

 Shane has a deep interest in explanations of creative processes, which he continues to explore in his own practice and his teaching.
 Both the studio environment at SoCA and his approach to teaching are informed by an intention to inspire and nurture creative emergence, open up ways of seeing, bring awareness to creative processes and foster the independence necessary to a sustainable art practice.